pavpanchekha/files.py/README.txt

+WARNING: The code here is deprecated and will not be maintained.
+If you would like easier path manipulation in Python, please use the path module in the standard library.

 The files module for Python 3 handles all path and file manipulations, in particular replacing os.path and some of os.